Rifa-111/IntellCollab_FYP_Rifa/README.md

 # IntellCollab – ML-Powered Project Recommender System

 ***************************************
-IntellCollab is a machine learning-based recommender system designed to assist academia and industry professionals in discovering project ideas that align with their interests and skills.
-Developed as a Final Year Project, it aims to streamline the process of project selection by providing personalised, data-driven recommendations.
+IntellCollab is a machine learning-based recommender system that uses natural language processing (NLP) to assist academia and industry professionals in discovering project ideas that align with their interests and skills.
+It aims to streamline the process of project selection by providing personalised, data-driven recommendations.

 **********************************